SHEFFcode/GeeksForGeeks/GeeksForGeeks/Sorting/StableSelectionSort.md

 Any comparison based sorting algorithm which is not stable by nature can be converted into a stable algorithm by tweaking the comparison operation to respect initial object order.

+In the case of selection sort, it is not inherently stable by nature, so we need to optimize it.
-In the case of selection sort, instead of swapping, we can move elements forward, and palce the min it the newly "opened" spot like a sliding puzzle.
+To make selection sort stable, instead of swapping, we can move elements forward, and palce the min it the newly "opened" spot like a sliding puzzle.

 ## Example